What does it really mean to root a brand in culture?

 So, a quick checklist on how to root a brand in culture

 Rooting a brand in culture isn’t about chasing buzz or (shudder) going ‘viral’ — it’s about building meaning.
-In a marketplace where attention is scarce and loyalty is fragile, cultural grounding is what helps a brand move from being just another option to becoming part of someone’s identity.
+In a marketplace where attention is scarce and loyalty is fragile, a positioning grounded in cultural significance is what helps a brand move from being just another option to becoming part of someone’s life.
 Success is when someone says “I’m a XXX [insert brand] kind of girl/guy.”
 That’s the kind of brand that lasts.

-Keen to inject some relevance into your marketing?
-Think you could do with taking a fresh look at your positioning?
+Keen to inject some relevance into your marketing and positioning?
 Drop me an email at hello@elizabethrhodes.uk — I’d love to chat.
 Or, sign up to my newsletter here for more insights on brand building and communications.